 Calculate average spending per category for records that supplied the full array of detailed spending.
 Use these averages to generate ratios for the "mix" of items on which the respondent claims to have spent money but did not provide an amount.
 The ratios will guide how you distribute the respondent's "total spending" to each category on which the respondent claims to have spent money but did not provide an amount.
-To the extent that the data can support it, different sets of ratios would be calculated for major origin groups and separately for same-day and overnight travellers.
+To the extent that the data can support it, different sets of ratios would be calculated for major origin groups since locals and tourists may have different spending patterns.